Caroline Shawk Brooks: Butter as an art medium

 Working with, transporting, and exhibiting butter sculptures presented Brooks with a unique set of challenges.
-To preserve her delicate butter sculptures, she created them in flat metallic milk pans which she set in larger pans filled with ice.
+To preserve her butter sculptures, she created them in flat metallic milk pans which she set in larger pans filled with ice.
 By continuing to supply the outer pans with ice, she was able to keep her butter sculptures in good condition for months.
 When attempting to sail from New York to France with a life-size butter sculpture, she was forced to delay her departure until she was able to secure passage on a ship with sufficient ice to preserve her work throughout the journey; and then she faced the task of finding a railroad car which also had enough ice to safely transport the piece from Le Havre to the final destination of Paris.

 Brooks was said to prefer butter over clay as a molding medium.
 The latter had to kept moist and wrapped to prevent it from cracking, was not as sensitive for sculptural manipulation, and was more difficult to cast.
 Brooks had conquered the major disadvantage of butter simply by using ice.
 She discovered that she could even use butter for casting.
 After preserving her original butter Dreaming Iolanthe for a half a year, she desired a method which would not require keeping it in cold storage.
 Without knowing ahead of time what the results may be, she mixed up some plaster and poured it onto the butter sculpture.
 The plaster quickly set, and she cut a hole in the bottom of the milk pan which held her creation.
 Brooks then set the pan over a container of boiling water, and the butter melted and drained out of the hole.
 She removed the remainder of the bottom of the pan, and was left with a greased plaster negative.
 She placed more plaster inside and, after some difficulty removing the outer layer, was left with a successful plaster positive.
 Brooks was issued a patent in 1877 for her process of creating lubricated plaster molds.
 She did not, however, use plaster casts to reproduce her butter sculptures, instead preferring to sculpt a new one for each exhibit.

 While others came along, inspired by Brooks, to create butter displays, almost all of them were done in conjunction with commercial butter interests and dairy associations for promotion of their products at fairs and expositions, but Brooks dedicated her work to the creation of butter art purely for its artistic merit.